 Single-event sports betting is now legal in Canada.
-The legalization of single-game betting in Canada has created an opening for online sportsbooks to start populating the industry, with Proline Plus (Proline+) being the first in Ontario, home to 40% of the Canadian population.
+The legalization of single-game betting in Canada has created an opening for online sportsbooks to start populating the industry.
+Proline Plus (Proline+) is the first in Ontario, home to 40% of the Canadian population.

 Proline Plus Sportsbook, one of Canada’s first traditional legal sportsbooks, has launched in Ontario under the umbrella of the Ontario Lottery and Gaming (OLG) Corp.
 Proline has been a predominant name in Canada’s limited legal sports betting industry since 1992, and it has had an online presence since 2000.

-Proline does have a website and an app, but it is for parlay wagering only and you have to take your picks to a lottery retailer to actually make a wager.
-It’s as confusing as it sounds.
+Proline does have a website and an app, but it is for parlay wagering only.
+You have to take your picks to a lottery retailer to make a wager.

 Proline Plus is the traditional sportsbook extension of Proline.
 Proline = retail & parlays, Proline Plus = online & single-game wagers.

 While Proline is known mostly for retail kiosks and lottery-style wagering, Proline+ jumped into the mobile sportsbook game thanks to Canada’s decision to allow for expanded legal sports wagering.
-Proline Plus also offers a lottery and a fairly extensive online casino – a definite perk of the service.
+Proline Plus also offers a lottery and a fairly extensive online casino.

-Something tells us that the offerings from Ontario’s lottery-based Proline Plus will start to increase dramatically with the competitive threat of private sportsbooks such as DraftKings, FanDuel, and a few other US heavyweights preparing to invade the Ontario market.
+Something tells us that the offerings from Ontario’s lottery-based Proline Plus will start to increase dramatically.
+There’s the competitive threat of private sportsbooks such as DraftKings and FanDuel.
+Also, a few other US heavyweights are preparing to invade the Ontario market.